 Turning the Battleship: Pilots in the Holocaust MuseumLightning Talk

-Elissa Frankle, United States Holocaust Memorial Museum, United States
+Elissa Frankle, United States Holocaust Memorial Museum, USA

 In the summer of 2015, the United States Holocaust Memorial Museum embarked on an ambitious project to learn about its visitors through a series of small digital pilots added to the Museum’s Permanent Exhibition.
 These pilots, conducted via short URLs accessed on smartphones, experimented with ways to include more personal stories in the exhibition and to allow for the inclusion of different learning styles in a traditionally text-heavy space, including the creation of a five-stop audioguide and a guided close-looking exercise with a difficult photo.
 These activities were designed to be used with smartphones.